LBacchiani/architectural_reconfiguration_platform/README.md

 `gen/erl/run`

+###  Industrial low latency anomaly detection architecture

+To execute the Industrial low latency anomaly detection architecture simulation adapted with the reactive global scaling approach run:

+`./compile migration birex erlang`

 ## Data Analysis

-We carried out our analysis using a Jupyter notebook.
+We implemented our data analysis using a Jupyter notebook.
 To run it, you must first ensure that `Python 3.xx` is installed.
 Then, to install requierd dependencies run:

 `pip install -r requirements.txt`